As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Michigan is a prosperous state from a geological point of view.
 Rockhounds can find exciting things all over the place, especially in the Upper Peninsula.
 A simple walk on one of Lake Michigan’s beaches might turn out into treasure hunting.

 Different types of rocks, gemstones, crystals, or fossils can be found in this state.
-Either going on a rockhounding trip or just visiting with the family, you can find numerous Michigan attractions.
+Whether going on a rockhounding trip or just visiting with the family, you can find numerous Michigan attractions.

 Even the glass pieces scattered on the beaches are naturally tumbled and polished so that you can add them to your rock collection.